fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/total_budgetary_resources.md

     + `fiscal_year`(optional, number)
         The fiscal year.
     + `fiscal_period` (optional, number)
         The fiscal period.
-If this optional parameter is provided then `fiscal_year` is a required parameter
+If this optional parameter is provided then `fiscal_year` is a required parameter.
+If `fiscal_period` is provided without `fiscal_year`, a 400 error is returned.
+    + If neither paramater is provided, full history will be returned.

 + Response 200 (application/json)